Panoptic-aware Image-to-Image Translation: Introduction

-As illustrated in Figure \ref{pipeline} \subref{pipeline_a}, the baseline extracts image representation as content code with image-level style code for I2I translation.
-Our proposed method utilizes the panoptic segmentation \cite{Panoptic-FPN} model to extract panoptic-level perception (termed “panoptic maps“) from the image as prior knowledge, which contains object bounding boxes, categories, and masks.
-In Figure \ref{pipeline} \subref{pipeline_b}, panoptic maps provide bounding boxes for Region of Interest Align (RoIAlign) \cite{Mask-RCNN} to extract the object representations as object content codes.
-The object style codes are sampled from the target style space to align with the content codes for a panoptic-based I2I translation.
-Our main contributions are threefold:
+As illustrated in Fig.~\ref{fig:pipeline}, the image-level I2I translation method in Fig.~\ref{fig:pipeline} \subref{pipeline_a} extracts image representation as content codes to combine with image-level style codes, which are randomly sampled from the style space of the target domain for I2I translation.
+In contrast, the instance-level method in Fig.~\ref{fig:pipeline} \subref{pipeline_b} uses the pre-trained instance segmentation network \cite{Mask-RCNN} to extract instance perception from the input image, it provides bounding boxes, categories, and masks of `thing' (foreground object instances).
+The `thing' representations are extracted by Region of Interest Align (RoIAlign) \cite{Mask-RCNN} via bounding boxes from the image representation and then combine with the image representation as content codes.
+Sampled instance-level and image-level style codes are aligned with the corresponding content codes for an instance-aware I2I translation, which can refine the foreground object instance representation precisely but does not fully refine background semantic regions.